sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ### What percent of the Dutch highways have LTE coverage?

-Now imagine you want to calculate what percentage of highways in Netherlands are covered by LTE network.
+Now imagine you want to calculate what percentage of highways in the Netherlands are covered by LTE network.
 To get the number, you can employ the `Netherlands Open Map Data` dataset that has NL motorways.

-Run the foillowing query in your Snowflake worksheet:
+Run the following query in your Snowflake worksheet:

 ```
 SELECT SUM(ST_LENGTH(ST_INTERSECTION(coverage.coverage_geom, roads.geo_cordinates))) as covered_length,